 – The underground cafe only serves drinks and cakes/treats.
 For meals check out the cafe located above the gift shop.

-The Christmas Fantasy runs from 26th November to 24th December 2016, after Christmas, displays re-open 27th Dec to 3rd Jan.
+The Christmas Fantasy runs from 1st December – 24th December 2017 and the displays re-open 27th Dec to 1st Jan.
 10am to 4 pm daily.
-There is a late evening every Friday (10am – 8pm).
+There is a late evening every Friday (10am – last entry 7pm).
 For more information check out the Clearwell Caves website.

-Disclosure – We attended as guests of Clearwell Caves in return for this honest review.
+Disclosure – We attended as guests of Clearwell Caves in December 2016 in return for this honest review.

 Pin for later –